Unitech/pm2/README.md

 Sometimes you can experience a **very long reload, or a reload that doesn't work** (fallback to restart).

-It means that your app **still have open connection on exit**.
+It means that your app **still has open connections on exit**.

-To pass this problem you have to use the graceful reload.
+To work around this problem you have to use the graceful reload.
-Graceful reload is a mecanism that will send a *shutdown* message to your process before reloading it.
+Graceful reload is a mechanism that will send a *shutdown* message to your process before reloading it.

 Example: